 A piping hot bowl of flavorful soup can fill your body and soul with happiness, if it’s made well that is.
 Now, we know what you’re probably thinking: ‘I have cans of Campbell’s in my cupboard, isn’t that good enough?!’
 Well, no, it’s not, and good news for you, we’ve rounded up some easy and delicious recipes that will take your soup skills up five notches.

-We chatted with Chef John Chiakulas who gave some tips and tricks on crafting the perfect soup.
+We chatted with Beatrix Market Chef/ Partner John Chiakulas who gave some tips and tricks on crafting the perfect soup.

 The three basic ingredients are carrots, celery and onions.
 They are universal staples in most soups.
 Sauté the onions first to a light, golden color.

 Are there any important tricks that readers will want to know to ensure their soup is flawless?

 Don’t cook the soup too much as it will eventually boil away the flavor.
 Be sure to keep it covered the whole time, otherwise, the steam will release and that’s where all the love and flavor is!

 If the soup is cream-based, be sure to add the cream at the end.
 This way, it will hold better.

 When making a barley, lentil or pasta soup, undercook it, because as you boil the soup, the grain will keep getting softer.

 Make homemade stock a day before or hours in advance, since it’s important to let the stock ‘rest’ and be strained before the actual soup is being made.